pbn107/praisen-ideation-spring-2025/round3/zhang29.md

 ### Admins / Leads / Founders

 1. As a server admin, I want to archive and organize ticket transcripts so that I can reference them later in case of disputes.
 2. As a server admin, I want cleaner transcript content without emojis and system clutter so that LLMs produce more accurate summaries.
 3. As a server admin, I want to evaluate how effectively mods handle tickets so that I can provide better training or adjust workflows.
-4. As a mod lead, I want to create summaries of user issues so that I can present them in team meetings.
+4. As a moderator lead, I want to create summaries with keypoints of user issues so that I can present them in team meetings.
-5. As a support lead, I want to review summarized versions of tickets from the past week so that I can identify patterns and improve our response templates.
+5. As a support lead, I want to review shortened versions of tickets from the past week so that I can identify patterns and improve our response templates.
 6. As a community lead, I want to effectively track how often similar questions appear in tickets so that I can recommend better onboarding or documentation.

 ### Community Managers

 1. As a community manager, I want to extract entire support conversations so that I can create FAQ entries or documentation.
 2. As a community manager, I want to generate a quick summary of a ticket so that I can report common issues to the team without reading the full transcript.
+3. As an HR manager for a small start-up, I want to keep a record of tickets from my community so that I can recommend features to implement.

 ### Community Members

-1. As a community member, I want to export a clean ticket transcript when I receive a warning so that I can reference it if the issue comes up again.
+1. As a community member, I want to extract a clean ticket transcript when I receive a warning so that I can reference it if the issue comes up again.
 2. As a community member, I want to summarize my interaction with moderators so that I can reflect on the situation or share it with someone I trust.
-3. As a community member, I want to download a summary of my support ticket so that I can keep a record of what steps were taken to help me.

 ## Notes